Gourab369/pyGameTools/README.md

 Features :-
 Implemented ->
 1. Save and load Map
-2. 2D map editing with Precision Tile placement & Grid based Tile placement
+2. 2D map editing with Precision Tile placement & Grid based Tile placement & Deletion
 3. Preview and placement highlighting during placement

 To be Implemented ->
-1. Precision Tile deleting
+- Maybe
-2. Texture overlay for a collection of grid space
+4. Texture overlay for a collection of grid space
-3. Setting a base grid size for a map before starting to edit
+5. Setting a base grid size for a map before starting to edit
-4. More flexible sprite loading and choosing
+6. More flexible sprite loading and choosing

 Using ->
 - load map tiles in spritePath